Intensive care medicine: Respiratory therapists

 Respiratory therapists often work in intensive care units to monitor how well a patient is breathing.
 Respiratory therapists may pursue additional education and training leading to credentialing in adult critical care (ACCS) and neonatal and pediatric (NPS) specialties.
 Respiratory therapists have been trained to monitor a patient's breathing, provide treatments to help their breathing, evaluate for respiratory improvement, and manage mechanical ventilation parameters.
 They may be involved in emergency care like inserting and managing an airway, humidification of oxygen, administering diagnostic lung mechanics tests, invasive or non-invasive mechanical ventilation management, weaning the ventilator, aerosol therapy (pulmonary vasodilatory medications included), inhaled Nitric oxide therapy, arterial blood gas analysis, and providing physiotherapy.
 Additionally, Respiratory Therapists are commonly involved in ECMO management and many pursue certification in such therapies due to the intimate relationship of the heart and lungs.
 On-going critical care management of an ECMO patient commonly requires strict ventilator management in relation to the type of ECMO support used.

-Ethical and medicolegal issues

 Economics

 In general, it is the most expensive, technologically advanced and resource-intensive area of medical care.
 In the United States, estimates of the 2000 expenditure for critical care medicine ranged from US$19–55 billion.
 During that year, critical care medicine accounted for 0.56% of GDP, 4.2% of national health expenditure and about 13% of hospital costs.

 In 2011, hospital stays with ICU services accounted for just over one-quarter of all discharges (29.9%) but nearly one-half of aggregate total hospital charges (47.5%) in the United States.
 The mean hospital charge was 2.5 times higher for discharges with ICU services than for those without.